vsphere-tmm/Supervisor-Services/README.md

 ### Data Services Manager Consumption Operator Versions

-- Latest version: DSM Consumption Operator v9.0.0.0
+- v9.0.0.0
-- Version: DSM Consumption Operator v2.2.1
+- v2.2.1
-- Version: DSM Consumption Operator v2.2.0
+- v2.2.0
-- Version: DSM Consumption Operator v1.2.0
+- v1.2.0
-- Version: DSM Consumption Operator v1.1.2
+- v1.1.2
-- Version: DSM Consumption Operator v1.1.1
+- v1.1.1
-- Version: DSM Consumption Operator v1.1.0
+- v1.1.0

 Data Services Manager Consumption Operator Sample values. yaml
 - Sample values can be found at the same location as service yaml

-- Latest version: v9.0.0.0: For details about each of the required properties, [see the configuration details page](dsm-co/README_9_0_0_0.md#data-services-manager-consumption-operator-9.0.0.0-configuration).
+- v9.0.0.0: For details about each of the required properties, [see the configuration details page](dsm-co/README_9_0_0_0.md#data-services-manager-consumption-operator-9.0.0.0-configuration).
-- Version: v2.2.1 For details about each of the required properties, [see the configuration details page](dsm-co/README_2_2_1.md#data-services-manager-consumption-operator-2.2.1-configuration).
+- v2.2.1 For details about each of the required properties, [see the configuration details page](dsm-co/README_2_2_1.md#data-services-manager-consumption-operator-2.2.1-configuration).
-- Version: v2.2.0 For details about each of the required properties, [see the configuration details page](dsm-co/README_2_2_0.md#data-services-manager-consumption-operator-2.2.0-configuration).
+- v2.2.0 For details about each of the required properties, [see the configuration details page](dsm-co/README_2_2_0.md#data-services-manager-consumption-operator-2.2.0-configuration).
-- Version: v1.2.0 For details about each of the required properties, [see the configuration details page](dsm-co/README_1_2_0.md#data-services-manager-consumption-operator-1.2.0-configuration).
+- v1.2.0 For details about each of the required properties, [see the configuration details page](dsm-co/README_1_2_0.md#data-services-manager-consumption-operator-1.2.0-configuration).

 **Installation Note:**